1amt0ny/DanceScheduler/README.md

    | 6           | 6          |
    | 7           | 7          |

-2. Schedule generation algorithm (constraint satisfaction + optimization)
+2. Schedule generation algorithm (Greedy Heuristic)
     - Try to distribute each song’s play count across the 7 days.
     - Ensure no duplicates within a single day.
     - Prioritize filling each day with ~20 songs, ~60 minutes total.

-  Methods examples: greedy heuristics, integer programming, or weighted round-robin scheduling with constraints.
+  Alternative strategies like integer programming or weighted round-robin could be explored, but a greedy heuristic was sufficient here.

 ## Summary 🧠: